 The Four Seasons Beverly Hills is, of course, one of the most respected (and expensive) names in hotels.
-But no matter what room you get, you get what you pay for: full fitness facilities, a steam room, a fully appointed spa and health club, a hot tub, a fully appointed pool, massage on site…essentially, if you’re in Los Angeles, you have a heavy exercise routine to maintain, and if you can put it on your expense account, the Four Seasons is the way to go and then some.
+But no matter what room you get, you get what you pay for: full fitness facilities, a steam room, a fully appointed spa and health club, a hot tub, a fully appointed pool, massage on site…essentially, if you’re in Los Angeles, have a heavy exercise routine to maintain, and if you can put it on your expense account, the Four Seasons is the way to go.

 Andaz, New York, NY

 The Andaz, part of the Hyatt chain, is undeniably luxurious, ranging from the complimentary drinks to the laundry service.
 But, for a city constantly on the move, it also has the best-appointed gym in the entire city.
 Pretty much any machine you might use in a home workout or at the gym is available at their fitness facility.

 For joggers faced with a city notoriously hostile to pretty much anything that isn’t in a car or on public transportation, the Andaz has mapped out ideal jogging routes that will keep you on the move and help give you a sense of the city.